danieloskarsson/jsond/README.md

 JSOND text is JSON text that includes JSOND grammar.
 JSOND grammar is a superset of JSON grammar [RFC7159].
 The rest of this document describes the JSOND grammar.

-## §Values
+## Values

 A JSOND value MUST be an object, array or a string literal.

 	value = object / array / string-literal

-—
-The rest of this document describes string literals,
+§The rest of this section describes string literals, optionals, references and constants.

-The string literal MAY be used to define the primitive type.

-	string-literal = boolean-string / string-string / number-string / integer-string

-	boolean = %x62.6f.6f.6c.65.61.6e		; boolean
-	string = %x73.74.72.69.6e.67				; string
-	number = %x6e.75.6d.62.65.72				; number
-	integer = %x69.6e.74.65.67.65.72		; integer

-The string literal MAY be used to define the primitive type.

-	string-literal = boolean / string / number / integer

-	boolean-string = %x62.6f.6f.6c.65.61.6e		; boolean
-	string = %x73.74.72.69.6e.67				; string
-	number = %x6e.75.6d.62.65.72				; number
-	integer = %x69.6e.74.65.67.65.72		; integer

-The string literal MAY be used to define a set of strings, or a set and/or interval of numbers and/or integers.

-§Optionally the string literal MAY define a subset of strings, numbers, or integers.
-Type MUST be inferred.

- using regular expressions [REGEXP] and numbers using the sets or intervals [ISO_80000-2] as string literals.

-Regular expressions, sets and intervals are expressed as string literals.

-_Value types are inferred from value definitions._

 ## Objects

 A JSOND object MUST define all members in the corresponding JSON object.
+A JSON object MUST NOT contain a member that has not been defined in the JSOND object.

 ## Arrays